Contact: korzynski[AT]cft.edu.plLocation: Warsaw, Poland

 5. personal questionnaire form from the CTP PAS webpage via email directly to Mikolaj Korzynski (korzynski[AT]cft.edu.pl).
 Additionally they should arrange for two letters of recommendation to be sent to the same email address.
 Applicants expecting to obtain their PhD soon should also include a statement from their supervisors about the scheduled date of their defence.

-The deadline for applications is June 30th, 2017.
+The deadline for applications has been extended to 1st August 2017.
 Selected applicants will be invited for an interview.
 Successful applicant will be employed for the trial period of 12 months, with the possibility of extension for up to 3 further years.